All posts

 How Gamebase Helps

 Gamebase generates a press kit page automatically from your Steam data.
 Screenshots, descriptions, trailer, and a downloadable ZIP are all organized in the format journalists expect.
-You can customize it and publish it at yourgame.gamebase.gg/press-kit.
+Use just the press kit, or turn on the full game website too: home page, news posts, the works.
+Everything lives at yourgame.gamebase.gg.

 Build your game's website in seconds